shsa5563/shsa5563ese/project_1/README.md

 FRDM_FLAG=									--giving no values to Freescale Freedom Platform Flag MAP_FLAG = -Wl,-Map,$(strip $(EXE)).map 					--Mapping Flags
-OBJDUMP= 									--giving no values to the Objdump (input from user -default 											  value is empty) DEPS:=$(SRC:.c=.dep)								--The source .c files must be linked/converted to .dep files
+OBJDUMP= 									--giving no values to the Objdump (input from user -default 											  value is empty) DFLAG= 										--DFLAg is used for compile time switch- defalut value is none DEPS:=$(SRC:.c=.dep)								--The source .c files must be linked/converted to .dep files
 										  (for Dependency files)
 PRE:=$(SRC:.c=.i)								--The source .c files must be linked/converted to .i files 											  (for Preprocessor)